Art & Culture Grants

 - Have an articulated mission that is dedicated to arts and culture.
-Non-arts and culture organizations that operate an arts and culture program may be eligible to apply for a 1-year Program Grant; organizations are urged to call the Cultural Fund staff for clarification before applying.
-Arts and culture is defined as creating, preserving and/or exhibiting visual, literary applying.
-Arts and culture is defined as creating, preserving and/or exhibiting visual, literary
+Art and culture is defined as creating, preserving and/or exhibiting visual, literary and performing arts, architecture, science, history and the humanities.
+Non-art and culture organizations that operate an art and culture program may be eligible to apply for a 1-year Program Grant; these organizations are urged to call the Cultural Fund staff for clarification before applying.

-- Be incorporated as a 501 (c) (3) non-profit in good standing OR has contracted with a fiscal sponsor that has been pre-approved by the Philadelphia Cultural Fund.
-Unincorporated organizations, such as LLCs, regardless of size, may apply using a fiscal sponsor if they can demonstrate that their organization has a mission dedicated to arts and culture and meets all other criteria.
+- Be incorporated as a 501 (c) (3) non-profit in good standing OR has contracted with a fiscal sponsor/parent organization that has been pre-approved by the Philadelphia Cultural Fund.
+Unincorporated organizations, such as LLCs, regardless of size, may apply using a fiscal sponsor/parent organization if they can demonstrate that their organization has a mission dedicated to arts and culture and meets all other criteria.

 - Present at least 60% of its programming in the City of Philadelphia, thus demonstrating a commitment to provide arts and culture to the residents of the City of Philadelphia.

 - Have 60% of its current operating budget devoted to arts and culture.
-If an organization’s budget does not meet this 60% threshold the organization may be eligible to apply for a 1- year Program Grant if they have a specific arts and culture program that meets the other eligibility requirements.
-Those organizations are asked to call the Philadelphia Cultural Fund office for clarification before applying.
+If an organization’s budget does not meet this 60% threshold then it may be eligible to apply as a non-art and culture organization for a 1- year Program Grant for a specific art and culture program that meets the other eligibility requirements.
+Non-art and culture organizations are asked to call the Philadelphia Cultural Fund office for clarification before applying.